spacecatpixel/lokidocs/docs/Lokinet/Guides/HostingSNApps.md

 Click `a` to start adding text to your index.html file.

-Type out “Hello lokinet” and click the escape button.
+Type out `Hello Lokinet` and click the escape button.

 Once the escape button is clicked it will allow for commands to be inputed again.

 Now type `:w` and click enter to write to the file.

-Then type `:q` and click enter to quit editing the file, this will take you back to the directory you were in before ~/snapp/.
+Then type `:q` and click enter to quit editing the file, this will take you back to the directory you were in before `~/snapp/`.

 ##Serving your SNApp
 Now we will serve our index.html file to the lokinet by running the following command within our snapp folder.

 `sudo python3 -m http.server --bind 0.0.0.0 80`